Joe Powell (stunt performer)

-Joe Powell (21 March 1922 - 30 June 2016) was a British stuntman and actor.
+Joe Powell (21 March 1922 – 30 June 2016) was an English stuntman and actor.
 He was known as the "daddy of British stuntmen".

 Early life and career

 Powell was born in Shepherd's Bush, London.

 He joined the British Army and served in the 1st Battalion Royal Fusiliers Cadet Corps.
-He enjoyed soldiering, and soon after the outbreak of war, when he was still only 17, he joined the Grenadier Guards.
+He enjoyed soldiering, and soon after the outbreak of the Second World War, when he was still only 17, he joined the Grenadier Guards.
 To break the monotony of drill and PT he took up boxing with the regimental team, but as the war progressed he was selected for No 4 Special Service (Commando) unit, taking part in the 1942 raid on Dieppe, during which he was briefly knocked out, and in the D-Day invasion.

-In 1946 he met with the actor Dennis Price which led to him getting a job as an extra at Pinewood Studios.
+In 1946, he met with the actor Dennis Price which led to him getting a job as an extra at Pinewood Studios.
 He was sparring at the London's Polytechnic Boxing Club and soon became a founding partner in a stunt team by Captain Jock Easton.

-Powell performed stuntwork in many films, including The Guns of Navarone (1961), The Longest Day (1962), Cleopatra (1963), Zulu (1964) and Those Magnificent Men in Their Flying Machines (1965).
+Powell performed stuntwork in many films, including The Guns of Navarone (1961), The Longest Day (1962), Cleopatra (1963), Zulu (1964), Those Magnificent Men in Their Flying Machines (1965) and The Man Who Would Be King (1975).
 He also participated in several James Bond films.

-He is listed by The Guardian as having performed one of the 10 best film stunts ever.
+Powell is listed by The Guardian as having performed one of the ten-best film stunts ever.

 Personal life and family

 Powell was twice married, first to Marguerite and after to Juliet.
-Powell is survived by four sons and a daughter.
+Powell was survived by four sons and a daughter.
 He was the brother of Eddie Powell, also a film stuntman.